bobbingwide/oik-clone/README.md

 # Is this suitable for pushing from Staging to Production?

 It depends.
+If you have a complex content structure or a lot of new/changed content then the answer is "No, not yet" If you have a simple content structure - just posts and pages then you may find this useful.

+To support pushing from Staging to Production requires additional work to identify the network of posts to be cloned.

 # Does this use the REST API?
-Not yet.
-That was the plan.
+Not yet, though that was the plan.

-But it was a lot more complicated than first thought of.
+It was more complicated than I first thought.
 So I developed the solution as an extensible solution.
-The oik-clone base logic supports
+For the pull model the oik-clone base logic supports
 - Self
 - Multisite

 Extension plugins, yet to be published, may support
 - REST
 - WXR

+For the push model the oik-clone base logic supports
+- External sites, which includes Multisite

 # Why is this dependent upon oik?